DISS-dev-team/DA-Doc/gateway.md

 # Requirements

-.Internet access (Minimum 30 MB)
+* Internet access (Minimum 30 MB)
-.Access to databases
+* Access to databases
-      .
-Read access
+      * Read access
-      .
-API
+      * API
-      .
-Filtered View
+      * Filtered View
-.Firewall Settings
+* Firewall Settings
-.Add the DISS Analytics API to the White List in Antivirus .Remote access to the server with Read and write user .System documentation
+* Add the DISS Analytics API to the White List in Antivirus
+* Remote access to the server with Read and write user
+* System documentation
-.Workflow of internal processes, of the department involved in the project
+* Workflow of internal processes, of the department involved in the project